Aesthetic

 Growing up in Alexandria,

-Virginia, I felt pretty early that the most important thing was how much
+Virginia, I felt pretty early that the most important thing was how

 I was appreciated.
 I was to learn years later the reason I often

-felt anxious, and also dull inside was because I was going after “an addition
+felt anxious, and also dull inside was because I was going after “an

 to self through the lessening of something else.”
 In his lecture